Azure-Samples/msdocs-django-postgresql-sample-app/README.md

 This is a Python web app using the Django framework and the Azure Database for PostgreSQL relational database service.
 The Django app is hosted in a fully managed Azure App Service.
 This app is designed to be be run locally and then deployed to Azure.
 You can either deploy this project by following the tutorial [*Deploy a Python (Django or Flask) web app with PostgreSQL in Azure*](https://docs.microsoft.com/azure/app-service/tutorial-python-postgresql-app) or by using the [Azure Developer CLI (azd)](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) according to the instructions below.

+## The Cache branch
+The Cache branch in the repository contains sample code to save web response out and user session data in a Redis Cache.
+For web response caching, if a user clicks into the detailed view of a resturant, the details page will be cached for 60 seconds.
+This increases the application performance by saving server resource and reducing dependency calls into the PostgreSQL.
+For user session data such as last viewed restaurant, saving in Redis Cache improves consistency and resiliency comparing with in-memory.
+Files changed in the Cache branch:
+* ./azureproject/production.py and settings.py - added cache and session middlewares
+* ./restaurant_review/views.py - added @cache_page tag and session data "lastViewedRestaurant"
+* ./restaurant_review/templates/restaurant_review/index.html - added display for 'LastViewedRestaurant'

 ## Requirements

 The [requirements.txt](./requirements.txt) has the following packages: